|

 whole chemo ordeal and very upset about having to cut off my hair.

-My belly looks like it was cut in half, right down the middle -- from
+cut in half, right down the middle -- from just below my breastbone, through

-can do wonders with airbrushing techniques via Adobe Photoshop!
+wonders with airbrushing techniques via Adobe Photoshop!

 -----------------------------------